 Spaghetti Puttanesca has an impolite story because of its name.
 ‘Puttanesca’ literally translated means whore.
 Originating from Naples, prostitutes were said to cook and serve this spaghetti dish using simple ingredients to lure their new customers.
 It might be a myth.
 However, I assure you, this dish is definite must-try.
 A friend who lives in Italy (who cooks exceptionally great Italian food) generously shared this recipe with me.
 No exact measurements of the ingredients were given but I somehow figured out the correct amount.
 We enjoyed it so much and it has now became a staple dish at home.
 My husband loves it because of the olives and the delectable sauce while I enjoy cooking this due to its simplicity.
 There you go, a happy meal with very little effort.

-No. Capers and olives are the main flavours in spaghetti puttanesca.
-Capers, which are pickled flower buds, are generally salty.
-This also applied to pickled olives which are equally salty.
+Unfortunately not as capers and olives are the main flavours in spaghetti puttanesca.
+Capers which are pickled flower buds are generally salty.
+This also applies to pickled olives which are equally salty.
 Therefore, no salt is needed in the preparation of this dish.

 Yes.
-Since the preserved peppers are added for its spiciness, you can substitute it with chilli powder or dried chillies.
+Since the preserved peppers are added for its spiciness, they may be substituted with chilli powder or dried chillies.
 If you are unable to stomach spiciness, go easy on the preserved peppers.
 In this recipe, I used 4 of them which caused the dish to be rather spicy.
-With a dash of black pepper, this dish is good to go.
+With an additional dash of black pepper, this dish is good to go.